A 3-SPEED CITY BIKE WITH INTERNAL HUB GEARS

 My bicycle was stolen, how can I get my serial number?

-Bicycles bought directly from from Freddie Grubb will have there serial numbers logged before we hand them over to you.
+Bicycles bought directly from Freddie Grubb will have their serial numbers logged before we hand them over to you.
 We also recommend making a note of it for your own records.
 Your serial number can be found on the bottom bracket.